-Tipperary ETB (TETB) will strive to develop a quality assurance (QA) system that is fully documented to ensure that there are robust, documented policies and associated procedures in place for the assurance of the quality and standards of provision.
+Tipperary ETB (TETB) is striving to develop a quality assurance (QA) system that is fully documented to ensure that there are robust, documented policies and associated procedures in place for the assurance of the quality and standards of provision.

 At present, TETB FET centres have an extensive suite of existing documented quality assurance policies and procedures that are guided by the relevant legacy QA agreements as follows: